Causes of sunburn

 Young children are vulnerable to dehydration, which also needs prompt medical attention.

-If your child has only minor redness and soreness, and her skin feels warm, prevent further UV exposure by keeping her indoors.
+If your child has only minor redness and soreness, and your child’s skin feels warm, prevent further UV exposure by keeping your child indoors.

 Encourage your child to drink a lot of water to replace fluid loss caused by the burn.